 If you eat lots of shellfish, you definitely need iodine in your diet.
 Shellfish contains mercury, and iodine helps to detoxify such heavy metals in your body.

 This is a big one.
-All thyroid hormones bond with iodine molecules in order to activate, and thyroid function- and thus your metabolism- can be lessened by 50% or more if the iodine isn't there.
+All thyroid hormones bond with iodine molecules to activate, and for thyroid function, and thus your metabolism can be lessened by 50% or more if the iodine isn't there.

 What are the best sources of iodine?